scotws/TaliForth2/docs/MANUAL.md

 ## Frequently (and Infrequently) Asked Questions

+### Why does Tali Forth 2 take so long to start up?

+After the default kernel string is printed, you'll notice a short pause that didn't occur with Tali Forth 1.
+This is because Tali Forth 2 has more words defined in high-level Forth (see `forth-words.asm`) than Tali did.
+The pause happens because they are being compiled on the fly.

 ### Why "Tali" Forth?

 I like the name, and we're probably not going to have anymore kids I can give it